 An idea that made history

-Asti, 1895: to start producing Moscato Champagne, Federico Martinotti invented and patented his own spumante making method, easier and less expensive than its French “cousin”, known as the Traditional method.
-It was a ground-breaking idea: having wine refermentation in large stainless steel tanks instead than in a bottle.
+Asti, 1895. to start producing Moscato Champagne, Federico Martinotti invented and patented his own spumante (sparkling wine) making method, which was easier and less expensive than its French “cousin”, Traditional method.
+It was a ground-breaking idea: having wine refermentation in large stainless steel tanks instead than of in a bottle.
 A few years later, it was Charmat who complemented Martinotti’s project, by engineering the method so that it could be used for industrial production.
-The rest is history, with the development of spumante-making techniques, and the Martinotti-Charmat method officially becoming known, by one and all, as the Italian method.
+The rest is history, with the development of sparkling winemaking techniques, and the consecration of the Martinotti-Charmat method officially becoming known, by one and all, as the Italian method.